SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 ## Expose the new Customers entity in your main service

-Now that you have a clean and more meaningful (focused) interface to the `API_BUSINESS_PARTNER` external service, in the form of `s4.simple.Customers` with its two properties, it's time to bring that entity into your own main service.
+Now that you have a clean and more meaningful (focused) interface to the `API_BUSINESS_PARTNER` external service, in the form of `s4.simple.Customers` with its two properties `ID` and `name` (pointing to `BusinessPartner` and `BusinessPartnerFullName` respectively), it's time to integrate that entity into your own main service.

 👉 In the `srv/` directory (not in `srv/external/`) create a new file `mashup.cds` with the following contents: